 • Applying preservative-free emollients (i.e. coconut oil, plain petrolatum) to the skin after bathing and the area has been patted dry

-There may be plenty of unknowns when it comes to vulvodynia, but at Evvy, we’re big believers in focusing on what we do know so that we can better understand our bodies.
+There may be plenty of unknowns when it comes to vulvodynia, but at Evvy, we’re big believers in focusing on what we know to better understand our bodies.
 Our Vaginal Health Test can help you to monitor changes within your vaginal microbiome, which may shed some light on any recurrent symptoms you’re facing.